Dynamic High-Order Control Barrier Functions with Diffuser for Safety-Critical Trajectory Planning at Signal-Free Intersections: CONCLUSION

 \begin{IEEEbiography}[{ }]{Di Chen} received the B.Sc. and M.S. degree in Transportation Engineering from School of Transportation engineering, Tongji University, Shanghai, China.
 She is a research assistant in the Department of Electrical and Electronic Engineering of The Hong Kong Polytechnic University.
 Her research interests include traffic simulation, machine learning methods for intelligent transportation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ruiguo Zhong} received the B.Sc. and M.S. degree in Control Science and Engineering from School of Electronics and Information, Northwestern Polytechnical University, Shaanxi, China.
 Currently, he is a Ph.D. student in the Hong Kong University of Science and Technology (Guangzhou), China.
-His research interests include generative methods for intelligent transportation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Kehua Chen} received a B.S. degree in civil engineering from Chongqing University, a dual M.S. degree in Environmental Science from both University of Chinese Academy of Sciences and University of Copenhagen, and is now a Ph.D. student with the Division of Emerging Interdisciplinary Areas, Hong Kong University of Science and Technology.
-His research interests include spatial-temporal data mining, urban computing, driver behavior analysis and modeling. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Zhiwei Shang } received the B.S. degree in Hydrology and Water Resources Engineering from the Sichuan University, China, in 2020, and the M.S.degree in Computer Technology from University of Chinese Academy of Sciences, China, in 2023.
+His research interests include generative methods for intelligent transportation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Kehua Chen} received a B.S. degree in Civil Engineering from Chongqing University and a dual M.S. degree in Environmental Sciences from the University of Chinese Academy of Sciences and the University of Copenhagen.
+He earned his Ph.D. in Intelligent Transportation from the Hong Kong University of Science and Technology in 2024.
+Currently, he is a postdoctoral scholar at the Smart Transportation Applications and Research (STAR) Lab at the University of Washington.
+His research interests encompass urban and sustainable computing, as well as autonomous driving. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Zhiwei Shang } received the B.S. degree in Hydrology and Water Resources Engineering from the Sichuan University, China, in 2020, and the M.S.degree in Computer Technology from University of Chinese Academy of Sciences, China, in 2023.
 Currently, he is a research assistant at the Hong Kong University of Science and Technology (Guangzhou), China.
 His research interests mainly include reinforcement learning and intelligent control. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Meixin Zhu} is a tenure-track Assistant Professor in the Thrust of Intelligent Transportation (INTR) under the Systems Hub at the Hong Kong University of Science and Technology (Guangzhou).
 He is also an affiliated Assistant Professor in the Civil and Environmental Engineering Department at the Hong Kong University of Science and Technology.
 He obtained a Ph.D. degree in intelligent transportation at the University of Washington (UW) in 2022.
 He received his B.S. and M.S. degrees in traffic engineering in 2015 and 2018, respectively, from Tongji University.
 His research interests include Autonomous Driving Decision Making and Planning, Driving Behavior Modeling, Traffic-Flow Modeling and Simulation, Traffic Signal Control, and (Multi-Agent) Reinforcement Learning.
 He is a recipient of the TRB Best Dissertation Award (AED50) in 2023. \end{IEEEbiography}